dotnet/docs-aspire/docs/fundamentals/dashboard/explore.md

 >
 > - Delve into the features of the .NET Aspire dashboard app.

 The screenshots featured in this article showcase the dark theme.
-For more details on theme selection, refer to [Theme selection](#theme-selection).
+For more information on theme selection, see [Theme selection](#theme-selection).

 ## Dashboard authentication